-- Lockout is followed by the directive: "Secure the Perimeter" and is the protocol used to safeguard students and staff within a building. - Lockdown is followed by "Locks, Lights, Out of Sight" is the protocol used to secure individual rooms and keep students quiet and in place. - Evacuate is used to move students and staff from one location to a different location in or out of the building. - Shelter is used when the need for personal protection is necessary such as weather related threats.
+- Lockout is followed by the directive: "Secure the Perimeter" and is the protocol used to safeguard students and staff within a building. - Lockdown is followed by "Locks, Lights, Out of Sight" is the protocol used to secure individual rooms and keep students quiet and in place. - Evacuate is used to move students and staff from one location to a different location in or out of the building. - Shelter is used when the need for personal protection is necessary such as weather-related threats.

-The SRP is posted in classrooms and offices throughout PCC campuses and available on the Staff and Student Portals, to include a SRP video.
+The SRP is posted throughout PCC campuses/sites which may include classrooms and offices and available on the staff and student Portals, to include an SRP video.
 Public Safety Website.